 Participation can also take place on-line.
 On Blackboard, you will find a Shared Learning discussion board for sharing your ideas.
-One of your class participation expectations is that you prepare and present at least one story (article, video/podcast, etc) for posting.
+One of your class participation expectations is that you participate in Shared Learning by preparing and presenting at least one story (article, video/podcast, etc) for posting by April 19.
 When you post, include a summary of the article and an explanation of how it is related to the class.
-Comments on other's postings are considered a contribution to Shared Learning, although to a lesser extent.
-You may be asked to describe your article in class.
+Comments on other's postings are also considered a contribution to Shared Learning, although to a lesser extent.

 b.
 Class Activities (50): Woody Allen said "Eighty percent of success is showing up."
 I agree and that is why a good portion of these points are reserved for class attendance.
 Yes - just being in class earns you points.
-But, these aren't pro-rated.
-Either you are here, for the entire class, or you aren't.
+But, these aren't pro-rated across a 3-hour class - either you are here, for the entire class, or you aren't.
 I am sure you understand that I can't stop in the middle of class to record that someone has left for 5 minutes - there are simply too many of you, and leading a class is too demanding to simultaneously monitor each person's activities.
 Therefore - you leave or you're late, you lose.

 The remainder of the points is allocated for 'daily dues.'
 One or more cases will be assigned for each chapter or topic, in addition to reading materials (See VII.
 Weekly Assignments, below).
-Additionally, you are required to turn in written responses to cases assigned during the semester.
+You are required to turn in written responses to cases assigned during the semester.
 The cases are to be turned in only at the beginning of the designated class.
 These assignments can be hand-written, as long as they are legible.
 Make yourself a copy of what you plan to turn in, because this material will be discussed in class and you may want your solution to refer to during discussion; since I only give credit for submissions received at the beginning of class, you cannot hold on to the copy you want me to grade, for your reference during class, and turn it in later.